GSA/challenges-and-prizes/_all-challenges/nutrient-recycling-challenge.md

   their awards at a ceremony at the White House Eisenhower Executive Office Building.
   The summit provided a forum for innovators to meet Partners, experts, and other innovators, as well as learn about resources to develop their ideas into real-life technologies.
-EPA seeks to create a “brain trust” that can design nutrient recovery technologies that can achieve what both farmers and the environment need. </p>
+EPA sought to create a “brain trust” to design nutrient recovery technologies to achieve what both farmers and the environment need. </p>
   <ul>
   <li><a
   href="https://s3.amazonaws.com/challenge-gov/wp-content/uploads/2015/10/Nutrient-Recycling-Challenge-DC-Summit_Final-Agenda.pdf"